emccarroll/CatRatMatSocket/README.md

 ### [Our frontend video][frontend-vid]

-# Note Our docker-compose file is located in the root directory.
+# Note: Our docker-compose file is located in the root directory.
-Use the following command to run an instance of MongoDB, React, and NodeJS Express in separate containers.
+Use the following command to run an instance of our app.
+The docker-compose will create a separate container for MongoDB, React, and our NodeJS serevr.
 ```
 docker-container build
 docker-compose up --detach